baisong/sdrf-bylaws/README.md

 ###### x.
 Delinquency and Reactivation
 A committee/ Task Force shall be considered delinquent at any time it:
 - has fewer than two approved co-chairs, or
-- has not presented updates at a general forum meeting in the past 6 months
+- has not provided meeting minutes in the past 4 months

-Delinquent committees/ Task Forces can reactivate by submitting co-chair information to the Executive Committee, and, upon approval, presenting an update at a monthly general forum meeting.
+Delinquent committees/ Task Forces can reactivate by submitting co-chair and operating guideline information to the Executive Committee, and, upon approval, sending meeting minutes to the Executive Committee.

 ###### x.
 Reimbursements
 Active committee/ Task Force Chairs may request reimbursement approval from the Executive Committee in advance of an anticipated expense.
 Once approved, committee/ Task Force Chairs must provide digital or physical receipts in order to receive reimbursement.